-2.10 Alcohol and Drugs
+2.11 Alcohol and drugs

-The Company's approach to the consumption of alcohol, drugs and other substances (including new psychoactive substances) that have intoxicating and/or behaviouraltering effects or impair judgement (referred to in this policy as "other substances") is based on the need to ensure a safe and productive working environment.
-Because of the serious nature of the risks posed by the abuse of alcohol, drugs and other substances in the workplace, any breach of the rules in this area will be treated as gross misconduct which will usually result in dismissal.
+The Company's approach to the consumption of alcohol and drugs is based on the need to ensure a safe and productive working environment.
+Because of the serious nature of the risks posed by the abuse of alcohol and drugs in the workplace, any breach of the rules in this area will be treated as gross misconduct which will usually result in dismissal.

-An employee will be regarded as 'under the influence' of alcohol, drugs or other substances if their behaviour, speech, ability to concentrate or otherwise perform their duties is in any way affected.
-An employee will also be regarded as under the influence if they fail a drug, other substance or alcohol test.
+An employee will be regarded as 'under the influence' of alcohol or drugs if their behaviour, speech, ability to concentrate or otherwise perform their duties is in any way affected.
+An employee will also be regarded as under the influence if they fail a drug or alcohol test.